symbiose-technologies/UniversalGlass/README.md

 }
 ```

-When a runtime supports `GlassEffectContainer` or `glassEffectTransition`, UniversalGlass forwards automatically; otherwise it gracefully falls back to material and blur transitions.
+When a runtime supports `GlassEffectContainer` or `glassEffectTransition`, UniversalGlass forwards automatically; otherwise it falls back to material and blur transitions.

-### Sparkly Transitions
+### Transitions

 ```swift
 @State private var showSettings = false